Enter to Learn - Go Forth to Serve

 What Makes Dutch Fork So Special?Dutch Fork High School is committed to the academic, social, mental, physical, and personal growth of our students.

 - We boast a strong Arts program.
-Our Dazzlers compete on the national level and our Visual Arts, Band, and Orchestra students took home numerous awards.
+Our Dazzlers compete on the national level and our Visual Arts, Band (4th in State), and Orchestra students took home numerous awards.

 - Our Yearbook staff and Media Arts consistently win best in state.
 Our principal was awarded the SCASA lifetime achievement award.